 Just make sure to refresh it if it's an old topic.
 And rely on good visuals, so you'll need to include some nice images.

-Another source of inspiration you should already have are the pain points you see on a regular basis.
+Another source of inspiration you should already have for webinar topics are the pain points you see on a regular basis.
 Do your prospects and customers always ask the same questions or have similar problems?

 This means there's information lacking out there, and you can be the one to offer it.